-By concentrating higher density developments of remaining residential growth in centers and along evacuation routes such as major highways, rather than in lower density residential neighborhoods closer to the wildland-urban interface, or on residential neighborhood roads which may have limited exit routes, the proposed amendments may benefit evacuation planning.
+By concentrating higher density developments of remaining residential growth in centers and along evacuation routes such as major highways, rather than in neighborhoods closer to the forest, or on roads which may have limited exit routes, the proposed amendments would benefit evacuation planning. lower density residential neighborhoods closer to the wildland-urban interface, or on residential neighborhood roads which may have limited exit routes, the proposed amendments may benefit evacuation planning.
 As documented in The Relative Influence of Climate and Housing Development on Current and Projected Future Fire Patterns and Structure Loss Across Three California Landscapes (Syphard, 2019), project density influences how likely a fire is to start or spread, and how likely it is that the development and its occupants will be in danger when a fire starts.
 Fire spread and structure loss is more likely to occur in low- to intermediate-density developments.
 This is because there are more people present to ignite a fire (as compared to undeveloped land), and the development is not concentrated enough (as compared to high-density developments) to disrupt fire spread by removing or substantially fragmenting wildland vegetation.
 As such, centers and other urban areas adjacent to town centers are typically less fire prone than less developed areas of the Lake Tahoe Region.